 You can wear a t-shirt and trekking pants during the approach trek.
 Thermal base layers, a fleece jacket and an outer shell jacket are required.
 When at the campsites and after sundown, a down jacket will help keep you warm.
-A down sleeping bag is also needed.
+A sleeping bag is also needed.

 Note: All female travelers who enter Iran MUST obey Islamic rules including Hijab or Islamic dress-code.

 A packing list will be provided to all our participants.
 Please refer to our Resource Centre page for information on the layering system and how to choose the right gear/equipment for your trek.

 Transfer to Vandarbon.

 Transfer to Tange Galoo and trek to Hesarchal Base Camp to spend the next 3 days on Alam Khu (4850m).
 Summit day on Day 5.
 Day 6, descend same way down to Tange Galoo and transfer to Ramsar.

 Overnight: Hesarchal Base Camp tent (3750m), Ramsar hotel (21m)

 Transfer to Polour.